 Convection oven enthusiasts say that convection ovens cook faster, brown better, and heat food more evenly than traditional “thermal bake” ovens.
-But if you try to use a convection oven without understanding how convection ovens work, you might not feel the same.
+According to appliance experts, if you try to use a convection oven without understanding how convection ovens work, you might not feel the same.

 The main difference between a convection oven vs regular bake oven is how heat is circulated.
 A convection oven has a fan that continuously circulates air through the oven cavity.
 Because air is continuously circulated, convection ovens produce a much more consistent and even heat than regular bake ovens.